NickBallingall/PythonProjects/README.md

 All projects are currently uploaded as jupyter notebooks.
 Instructions & information for each project can be found in the individual folders and also in markdown cells within the notebooks

-Please don't hesitate to reach out with questions about any of the projects